-Professor in Economics at University Paris-Saclay (RITM, University Paris-Sud), research fellow at the Paris School of Economics and CEPR.
-My current research interests include: the effects of transport systems on spatial inequalities and housing prices, the impact of urban policies on distressed neighborhoods and education choices or the nexus between pollution, driving and urban structure.
+Professor in economics at University Paris-Saclay (RITM Lab), and also research fellow at the Paris School of Economics and the CEPR.
+My current research interests include: the effects of transport systems on spatial inequalities and housing prices, the impact of place-based policies on the education and job opportunities of people living in distressed urban neighborhoods, or the nexus between pollution, driving and city shape.

 Professor of economics